grafana/google-sheets-datasource/docs/sources/troubleshooting.md

 - **Export data:** Click **Data** > **Download CSV** to export the raw data for comparison with your spreadsheet.

 {{< admonition type="tip" >}}
-If you see traceIDs in Grafana logs but need more detail, the Query Inspector provides a more accessible way to view the actual data and errors without parsing log files.
+If you see trace IDs in Grafana logs but need more detail, the Query Inspector provides a more accessible way to view the actual data and errors without parsing log files.
 {{< /admonition >}}

 For more information, refer to [Inspect a panel](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/panels-visualizations/panel-inspector/).